jensraaby/scala-manchester-finagle/what.md

 ## Exporting our service

-- We expose our service on the HTTP protocol on port 8080:
+- We can expose our service on the HTTP protocol on port 8080:
 ```
 val server = Http.serve(":8080", service)
 Await.ready(server)